Skip Navigation

 Watering

 Hops have a large leaf area and a significant water requirement.
 The roots of the plant will not tolerate standing water.
-This is why a well-drained soil is important.
+This is why well-drained soil is important.
 During initial establishment, frequent light waterings are sufficient.
-Once the plants are established hops will require approximately 1.5" of water equivalent per week.
+Once the plants are established, hops will require approximately 1.5" of water equivalent per week.
 A drip irrigation system or soaker hose is preferred to a sprinkler system.
 This is because wet foliage can encourage disease formation.

 Fertilizer

 Hops produce best on deep, well-drained soils.
 Soils with a pH of 6.0 to 7.0 are best for hop production.
-Nitrogen is required at a rate of approximately 150 lbs. per acre (3-lbs/1000 sq. ft.).
+Nitrogen is required at a rate of approximately 150 lbs. per acre (3-lbs/ 1000 sq. ft.).
 Studies in commercial hop production areas have shown that the hop plant phosphorus requirement is small.
 Hops produced in commercial yards typically remove 20 to 30 lbs. phosphorus per acre (0.5 lbs/1000 sq.ft).
-Potassium is required at a rate of approximately 150 lbs. per acre (3 lbs/1000 sq. ft.).
+Potassium is required at a rate of approximately 150 lbs. per acre (3-lbs/1000 sq. ft.).

 Insects/Diseases

 Spider mites, leaf hoppers, aphids, Japanese beetles, European corn borer, and hop merchant are pests that have been encountered in New Jersey.
-Diseases to which hops are susceptible, include: downy mildew, powdery mildew, and verticillium wilt.
+Diseases to which hops are susceptible include downy mildew, powdery mildew, and verticillium wilt.
 Selection of a disease resistant variety is the first defense against disease.
 Check the catalog from the hops nursery to determine varietal resistance.

 Harvest